Skip to main content

 1. Create a stock app and install dependencies:

-npx -y nuxi init -t content sheetjs-nc2
+npx -y nuxi init -t content --packageManager yarn --no-gitInit sheetjs-nc2

 cd sheetjs-nc2